brogalla/brogalla.github.io/content/project/Arctic-biogeochemistry/index.md

 ---
-title: Inuit Nunangat land-ocean interactions
+title: Tracing runoff and Atlantic water in the Inuit Nunangat ocean
-summary: Modification of water that transits through the Canadian Arctic Archipelago by terrestrial runoff.
+summary: Identified glacial and continental runoff influence on the composition of water that transits through the Canadian Arctic Archipelago using a manganese (Mn) model.
+Studied the extension of Atlantic water from Davis Strait into Baffin Bay and the Archipelago using a Pb model.
 tags:
   - Arctic-Ocean
   - Biogeochemistry